-Once the new fares are fully implemented in July of 2018, Spokane Transit fares will remain among the lowest in the state.
-Most other transits are charging as much or more today than what will be implemented in 2017.
+With the new fares fully implemented in July of 2018, Spokane Transit fares will remain among the lowest in the state.
+Most other transits are charging as much or more today than what will be implemented in 2018.

 What kind of outreach did STA do prior to approving the fare increase?